Looking to save for the Christmas holidays?

 The Christmas season is just around the corner!
-Here are a few tips to enjoy your Christmas, avoid debt, stay on budget, save money and not look like a Scrooge.
+Here are a few tips for enjoying Christmas, avoiding debt, staying on budget, saving money and not looking like a Scrooge.

 1. Set a Budget and Make a List

 You should have a budget for all your expenditures, including your Christmas purchases.
 Budgets put a limit on expenses, and that is always a good thing.
 Stick to your budget.

 2. Start Saving Early